MattMarti/rtc-cv-streamer/Readme.md

 1. client.html - Logs in to signaling room, and receives video stream.
 Press "start" button to start streams, "stop" to stop

 Run the python server by running "python-server/aiortcDriver.py".
 It logs in to the signaling room, and sends video to clients.

-For now, the python server breaks when clients disconnect or stop the video feed.